mvollmer/jquery-amend/README.md

 This plugin allows you to write ```$('#my-id').amend(string)``` which tries to be intelligent about updating the DOM inside of the element.

+### Dependencies

+Just jQuery. nodejs is required if you want to check any changes or build a minified version, but it's not a runtime dependency.